joaovct/joaovct/README.md

 Hey, I am
 # João Victor 👋🏽

  I'm a developer passionate about building web apps, currently focused on front-end.
-I have developed with some techs such as C, C++, Java, PHP and others.
+I have developed with some languages, such as C, C++, Java, PHP and others.
 But I went deep with React and NodeJS.\
  Here is some techs that I'm working on my projects:
 ### 👨🏽‍💻 Javascript & Typescript
 ### 🧐 NodeJS